-I’d enjoyed soapy showers and sex with hubby but didn’t feel sexy while caring for babies.
+I’d enjoyed soapy showers then sex with hubby but didn’t feel sexy while caring for babies.
 Sex was another domestic routine, a chore for his horny rush.
 I didn't care.
 It was duty booty.
 I accepted his need, was pleased he wanted me, was happy to give it but just didn’t feel sexy.
 If aroused I had to get mine on top first but usually was too tired and laid back and let him have it, pleased he wanted it.

-As the kids grew out of diapers and Choo-choo train baby talk ended, however, we began to emerge from our marriage shell and rejoin peers, at least on weekends.
-Most were still single, partying and sexually experimenting the new Age of Aquarius.
+As the kids grew out of diapers and choo-choo train baby talk ended, however, we began to emerge from our marriage shell and rejoin peers, at least on weekends.
+Most were still single, partying and sexually experimenting with the new Age of Aquarius.
 They avoided career, house and kid commitments and considered us bogged down.
 We were bogged down but happy ever after-ing in our little Camelot.

 In the summer of 1974, six years after our wedding bells pealed, just before the kids entered preschool and kindergarten, we made a second trip to Disneyland for the kids, not us.
-We flew not drove, rented a car at the airport, stayed and ate in the Disney Hotel and took the monorail to and from the park.
+We flew, not drove, rented a car at the airport, stayed and ate in the Disney Hotel and took the monorail to and from the park.
 The trip reflected our economic rise upward.

-Our sex while vanilla was again satisfying and sketches in the book, Joy of Sex, told us how to experiment for different flavors.
+Our sex, while vanilla, was again satisfying and sketches in the book, Joy of Sex, told us how to experiment for different flavors.

 The changing sexual culture swirling around us, however, also shook our marital bed with ideas of greener grass on the other side of the marriage fence, not just doing different positions together.

-By 1975 middle America Tupperware parties became "Fuckerwear Parties" with the middle class married woman host selling lingerie, lovemaking oils, and sex toys.
+By 1975 middle America Tupperware parties became "Fuckerwear Parties" with a middle class married woman host selling lingerie, lovemaking oils, and sex toys.
 Pornography was on the big screen with, Deep Throat and Behind the Green Door.
 Woman’s magazines like Cosmopolitan and Redbook were full of articles titled, How to Experience Sex, Casual and Anonymous Sex, Your Orgasm and even, Should You Start Swinging?

 The local newspaper, the San Jose Mercury News, delivered on the front porch, included classifieds filled with couples wanting to meet couples.
-The Berkeley Barb, a political protest paper, morphed into a thick, classified, sex ad messenger for every depravity, it’s yellow paper rack pervasive at commercial street corners and restaurant entries.
+The Berkeley Barb, a political protest paper, morphed into a thick, classified, sex ads messenger for every depravity, it’s yellow paper rack pervasive at commercial street corners and restaurant entries.

 With the pill and before AIDS, there were few ramparts against the onslaught of sex on demand.
 The media pulled out the stops and advocated sex in the haze of marijuana smoke seeping across suburbia.
 Commitment meant doing something together, including swinging.

 With two kids, we knew about sex.
-What we didn't know we knew from magazines, books, newspapers and even television, all now vying to outdo one another in sex education.
+What we didn't know, we knew from magazines, books, newspapers and even television, all now vying to outdo one another in sex education.
 From them, we were informed we needed to expand our horizons despite what we knew.

-I tested media tips for man-pleasing but like new food recipes, hubby wanted basic fare of three meals a day and two to three sex romps a week.
+I tested media tips for man-pleasing but like new food recipes, hubby wanted a basic fare of three meals a day and two to three sex romps a week.
 He did respond to, sexy nighties, lingerie and hula dancing.